aau-claaudia/hpc/docs/external-hpc/deic-hpc.md

 <div class="grid cards grid-three" markdown>

--   #### DeiC Interactive HPC (UCloud)

-    UCloud is a digital research platform developed by the SDU eScience Center, specifically designed to deliver high-performance computing with a strong emphasis on user experience.
-UCloud is provided by a consortium including AAU and we at CLAAUDIA can directly provide resources to any student or researcher at AAU.
-[Read more here](/ucloud/).

 -   #### DeiC Throughput HPC

     DeiC Throughput HPC allows users to submit jobs to a queue system on a large cluster of CPU servers which then executes the job.
-These systems allow for much larger pools of resources to be used, but the user cannot interact directly with the hardware, as with Interactive HPC.
+These systems allow for much larger pools of resources to be used, but the user cannot interact directly with the hardware.
 Facilities includes [DTU Sophia](https://dtu-sophia.github.io/docs/), [GenomeDK](https://genome.au.dk/docs/hardware/), and [Computerome 2.0](https://escience.sdu.dk/index.php/type-2-computerome/).

 -   #### DeiC Large Memory HPC